onedata/onedata-otc-benchmark/README.md

 terraform init
 terraform apply -var-file ../parameter.tvars -var project=myproject -var dnszone=my.domain
 ```
+Upon success the IP of the Ceph monitor nodes are dysplayed in green color.

 ### Create SFS share using OTC Web console
 ### Login to the master node
 ```